-Clanci Jo Conover is a multifaceted arts professional and independent curator.
-She has curated exhibitions in New York at Sotheby’s Institute of Art, the AADLA Fine Art & Antiques show, and various Upper East Side art galleries.
+Clanci Jo Conover is a multifaceted arts professional and independent curator, specializing in cataloging and collections management.
+She has curated exhibitions in New York for Sotheby’s Institute of Art and various Upper East Side galleries.
+Her work has extended into the fields of American, Asian, Contemporary, Impressionist, Modern, and Old Masters art, as well as 20th & 21st century design.
+She also serves as the curator for SPIRITS Museum, managing its permanent collection and mounting virtual exhibitions aimed at sharing the history of distillation sciences from the late 1500s to 1700s.
 In addition to curating visual art, she has assembled tailor made playlists for corporate meetings, cultural events, and individual listeners.

 An avid traveler, Conover draws inspiration from the external, comparing and contrasting her personal experiences in the United States with those who emerged from a different background.
 Her World photography series profiles different cities from a ground perspective, documenting local people, architecture, landscapes, and artwork.
 This approach has developed her curatorial philosophy to be inclusive and thought provoking, prompting questions and curiosities for art, society, spirituality, Earth.
 Through experience with curation, photography, music, and travel, she presents comprehensive projects with enigmatic partners, each new undertaking seeking to enlighten and empower.